xerca/libvips/_posts/2017-11-28-What's-new-in-8.6.md

 ## New operators

 There are five new operators.

-The largest is [`vips_composite2()`](link-to-docs): this will composite a pair of transparent images together using PDF-style blending modes.
+The most complex is [`vips_composite2()`](link-to-docs): this will composite a pair of transparent images together using PDF-style blending modes.
 For example, given the standard libtiff and libpng demo images:

 [![PNG and TIFF demo images]({{ site.baseurl }}/assets/images/tn_pngtiff.jpg)]({{ site.baseurl }}/assets/images/pngtiff.png)